Monetra/libmonetra_csharp/README.md

 https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee619786(v=ws.10)#to-change-the-default-revocation-checking-behavior-1

 Abbreviated steps are:
- 1. Click Start, click Administrative Tools, and then click Group Policy Management Editor.
+ 1. Click Start, click Administrative Tools
+ 2. Open the Public Key Policies
+    a.
+If on a Domain:
+       i.
+Choose Group Policy Management Editor.
- 2. In the console tree, expand Forest:ForestName, expand Domains, and then click Domain.
+       ii.
+In the console tree, expand Forest:ForestName, expand Domains, and then click Domain.
- 3. In the details pane, right-click Default Domain Policy, and then click Edit.
+       iii.
+In the details pane, right-click Default Domain Policy, and then click Edit.
- 4. In the Group Policy Management Editor, in the console tree, expand Default Domain Policy, expand Computer Configuration, expand Policies, expand Windows Settings, expand Security Settings, and then expand Public Key Policies.
+       iv.
+In the Group Policy Management Editor, in the console tree, expand Default Domain Policy, expand Computer Configuration, expand Policies, expand Windows Settings, expand Security Settings, and then expand Public Key Policies.
+    b.
+If managing a Local Install:
+       i.
+Choose Local Security Policy
+       ii.
+Choose Public Key Policies
- 5. In the details pane, double-click Certificate Path Validation Settings.
+ 3. In the details pane, double-click Certificate Path Validation Settings.
- 6. In the Certificate Path Validation Settings Properties dialog box, on the Network Retrieval tab, deselect "Automatically update certificates in the Microsoft Root Certificate Program"
+ 4. In the Certificate Path Validation Settings Properties dialog box, on the Network Retrieval tab, Choose to "Define these policy settings" and deselect "Automatically update certificates in the Microsoft Root Certificate Program" and "Allow issuer certificate (AIA) retrieval during path validation"
- 7. In the Certificate Path Validation Settings Properties dialog box, click OK.
+ 5. In the Certificate Path Validation Settings Properties dialog box, click OK.
- 8. Close the Group Policy Management Editor.
+ 6. Close the Policy Management Editor.
- 9. A reboot may be necessary to take effect.
+ 7. A reboot may be necessary to take effect.

 Overview